Lelani82/Terminal-App-Assessment/README.md

 ● It was something we could both potentially use and

-● Due to time constraints, we dismissed our other larger, more complex app ideas
+● Due to time constraints, we dismissed all other larger, more complex, app ideas

 ![apps-brainstorming](docs/13-brainstorming-session.png "apps-brainstorming-session")